shoelace-style/shoelace/docs/components/split-panel.md

 ### Disabled

-Add the `disabled` attribute to prevent the split panel from being repositioned.
+Add the `disabled` attribute to prevent the divider from being repositioned.

 ```html preview
 <sl-split-panel disabled>